adhikasp/hn-data-fetcher/readme.md

 3. **Monitor Progress**:
     - The script provides a progress bar with an estimated time of arrival (ETA) for completion.
-    - It also handles errors gracefully and ensures that the database is updated correctly.
+    - It also handles errors gracefully and ensures that the data is written correctly.

 4. **Graceful Shutdown**:
     - You can stop the script at any time by pressing `Ctrl+C`.
 The script will handle the shutdown gracefully, ensuring that all ongoing transactions are completed.

+## Data Storage

+The fetched data is stored in Parquet format, which offers several advantages:

+- Efficient columnar storage for better query performance
+- Compression to reduce storage space
+- Schema evolution support
+- Compatibility with big data tools (Spark, Dask, etc.)

+Each Parquet file contains a batch of HN items with the following schema:
+- `id`: Item ID
+- `time`: Unix timestamp
+- `iso_time`: ISO formatted timestamp
+- Other HN item fields (type, title, url, etc.)

 ## Local Development